Home

 Project Background

 The Cork to Kinsale Greenway project seeks to provide a new Greenway which will create connectivity between Cork City and Kinsale and provide a structure for future greenway routes in the area.
-The project will link and improve accessibility to several significant tourist attractions along the route and potentially include the refurbishment of Chetwynd Viaduct and Ballinhassig Tunnel.
+The project will link and improve accessibility to several significant tourist attractions along the route and include the refurbishment of Chetwynd Viaduct and Ballinhassig Tunnel.

 This Project forms part of an overall vision and strategy for the development of an integrated network of greenways and blueways, as outdoor recreational amenities, for the Southern region.
 Examples of adjacent projects which may provide connectivity with this Greenway are the proposed West Cork Greenways and the Cork City to Viaduct Greenway.